• Skip to primary navigation

 A canning lid being placed on top of a jar of tomatoes.

-• Place jar in a large pot half filled with water.
-When all jars are in pot, add enough water so jars are covered by 1 inch of water.
-Cover pot and bring to a boil.
-Turn heat down so the pot maintains a boil and boil for 45 minutes for quarts and 40 minutes for pint sized jars.
-Adjust boil time for your elevation using the chart below.
+2. Place jar in a large pot half filled with water.
+When all jars are in the pot, add enough water so jars are covered by 2 inches of water.
+Cover the pot and bring to a boil.
+Turn the heat down so the pot maintains a boil, and boil for 45 minutes for quarts and 40 minutes for pint-sized jars.
+Adjust the processing time for your elevation using the chart below.

 Altitude FeetIncrease Processing Time